-Since everyone goes through teeth cleaning at their six-month check-up with the dentist, most people are quite familiar with the procedure for a teeth cleaning.
+Since everyone goes through teeth cleaning at their six-month check-up with the dentist in Brampton, most people are quite familiar with the procedure for teeth cleaning.
 However, not nearly as many people have undergone in-office teeth whitening, so we’ll describe the procedure step-by-step:

 - you must have had a teeth cleaning sometime in the last three months before you can undergo teeth whitening, because the process will not work on plaque and tartar

 - soft tissue like your gums and cheeks are protected by a hardening paste

 - the first layer of teeth whitening agent is applied with a brush

 - the hydrogen peroxide is activated by a blue light for some number of minutes

 - a second layer of whitening agent is applied, and is also activated by the blue light

 - additional cycles of applying whitening agent and activating it are undertaken, until the desired level of whiteness has been achieved

 - the protective equipment is removed and a de-sensitizing gel is sometimes applied

 - the patient is instructed about how to maintain the white appearance of the teeth for the longest period of time.